ThuongHong/lab2_ds/README.md

-# Lab 2 — HR Analytics: Job Change of Data Scientists (NumPy)
+# Lab 2 — HR Analytics: Job Change of Data Scientists

-A NumPy-first machine learning project to predict whether a candidate will change jobs (binary classification) using an HR Analytics dataset (mostly categorical features).
+A NumPy machine learning project to predict whether a candidate will change jobs (binary classification) using an HR Analytics dataset (mostly categorical features).
 The repo includes a preprocessing pipeline, class balancing with SMOTEN (categorical SMOTE), a Categorical Naive Bayes model with Laplace smoothing, visualization utilities, and submission generation.

 ## Table of Contents
 - [Introduction](#introduction)